smartobjectoriented/so3/doc/source/user_space.rst

 .. code-block:: bash

    ./scripts/build.sh -x usr-so3      # configure + cross-compile (CMake + MUSL)
+   ./scripts/deploy.sh -x usr-so3     # repopulate so3/rootfs/rootfs.fat with the apps
-   ./scripts/deploy.sh -k bsp-so3     # repack the rootfs into the FIT image
+   ./scripts/deploy.sh -a bsp-so3     # repack rootfs into the FIT image + write the boot media

 The recipe configures and builds under ``so3/usr/build/`` and gathers the deployable, statically-linked ``*.elf`` binaries for the root filesystem.
 Adding